vmware/go-vcloud-director/TESTING.md

 package govcd
 ```

-Tests that integrate in the existing suite use the tag `functional`.
-Using that tag, we can run all functional tests at once.
+Tests that integrate in the functional suite use the tag `functional`.
+Using that tag, we can run all functional tests
+at once.
+We define as `functional` the tests that need a live vCD to run.

+Note that as of today (April 2019) we only have functional tests, but we plan to add more, which can be, for example,
+`unit` tests (will test internal assumptions without using a vCD), or tests that take much time (such as performance,
+endurance, or memory leakage) or require repeated tests over a long period.
+For this reason, the set of tests that we
+want to run always is the functional suite.
+For everything else we need to decide whether it's safe or desirable to run
+them together or separately.

 The build tag line should also contain the tag `ALL` which will run all the tests, non only the functional suite.
-This includes tests that may use a different framework.
+This includes tests that use a different framework.
+At the moment, this is useful to run a global compilation test.
+Depending on which additional tests we will implement, we may change the dependency on the `ALL` tag if we detect
+clashes between frameworks.

 Finally, each test file needs a tag for the feature we are testing, such as `catalog`, `vapp`, `network`, and so on.
-This allows us to run tests for a single feature without having to use complex regular expressions to match all wanted function names.
-A feature tag can be shared among several files (for example, catalog and catalog item tests both run under the `catalog` tag).
+This allows us to run tests for a single feature without having to use complex regular expressions to match all wanted
+function names.
+A feature tag can be shared among several files (for example, catalog and catalog item tests both run
+under the `catalog` tag).

-If the test file defines a new function tag (i.e. one that has not been used before) the file should also implement an `init` function that sets the tag in the global tag list.
+If the test file defines a new feature tag (i.e. one that has not been used before) the file should also implement an
+`init` function that sets the tag in the global tag list.
 This information is used by the main tag test in `api_test.go` to determine which tags were activated.

 ```go